Fronting (sound change)

-In phonology, fronting is a sound change in which a vowel or consonant becomes fronted, advanced or pronounced further to the front of the vocal tract than some reference point.
+In phonetics and phonology, fronting is a sound change in which a vowel or consonant becomes pronounced further to the front of the vocal tract (advanced) than some reference point.
 The opposite situation, in which a sound becomes pronounced further to the back of the vocal tract, is called backing or retraction.
 Fronting may be triggered by a nearby sound, in which case it is a form of assimilation, or may occur on its own.

 Examples

 Assimilation

 In i-mutation and Germanic umlaut, a back vowel is fronted under the influence of //i// or //j// in a following syllable.
-This is assimilation.

 Vowel shifts

 In the Attic and Ionic dialects of Ancient Greek, Proto-Greek close back //u uː// were fronted to //y yː//.
 This change occurred in all cases and was not triggered by a nearby front consonant or vowel.
 Similarly in French and Occitan, this sound change also occurred.

 In Old English and Old Frisian, the back vowels //ɑ ɑː// were fronted to //æ æː// in certain cases.
 For more information, see first a-fronting and second a-fronting.

 In many dialects of English, the vowel //uː// is fronted to /[u̟ː]/ or /[ʉː]/, a sound change that is sometimes called -fronting.
 The same sound change occurred in many dialects of Norwegian and Standard Swedish but not in Danish.

 Fronting can also take place as part of a chain shift.
-For example, in the Northern Cities Shift, the raising of //æ// left room in the low-front area of the vowel space for /[ɑ]/ to expand.
+For example, in the Northern Cities Vowel Shift, the raising of left room in the low-front area of the vowel space for to expand.
 Thus, words like cot and father are often pronounced with a low-front vowel /[æ]/.